stoyan/fafofal/PerformanceObserver slides.md

 * Safari: only `size-adjust`
 * Only as perfect as the measured text
 * Not all fonts available to `local()`
+* Using the tool on the target OS

 <br><br><br><br><br><br><br><br><br>